DeSinc/SallyBot/README.md

 Here's the text to copy directly:

-``--model ozcur_alpaca-native-4bit --wbits 4 --groupsize 128 --extensions api --notebook --listen-port 7862 --xformers``
+``--model folder_name_of_model --wbits 4 --groupsize 128 --extensions api --chat --listen-port 7862 --xformers``

 If you know what you're doing you can remove whichever ones you don't need. like ``--groupsize 128`` if you are using a non 128 groupsize model, or ``--wbits 4`` if you are not running a 4-bit quantized model, for instance.
-The one I linked above, Ozcur native 4bit, is 4bit quantized, so you'll need this arg to run that model.
+Most of the consumer running ones are 4bit quantized to run on normal amounts of vram, so you'll need this arg to run those models.

 ### Explanation of args

 ``--listen-port`` is set to 7862 because we ARE NOT USING default API.
-It is BROKEN.
 We are instead using ``--extensions api`` which runs on port 5000.
+Port 7862 can still be used to view the web interface if you like.

 ``--xformers`` is a very good optimiser that reduces your vram usage for free, but you need to install it.
 Run the `cmd_windows.bat`, and install xformers by typing ``pip install xformers==0.0.18`` in command prompt.

-Once the Oobabooga server is running NOT in --chat-mode (turn this arg off! replace it with ``--notebook``) it should start accepting queries from Sallybot immediately!
+``--chat`` sets the web interface to chat mode which is better.
+This arg isn't necessary it just makes the web interface look nicer if you choose to browse to it on localhost:7862 in your web browser.

 If you'd like to modify the parameters for Oobabooga, it's this section here:
 ```